Music Theory, M.M.

 1

-The electives for this requirement should be selected from outside the major area and in consultation with the major advisor.
+Select any graduate-level music course(s) outside the major area in consultation with the major advisor.

 2